jpjones76/SeisIO.jl/docs/src/Help/tutorial.rst

 First Steps
 ###########
 SeisIO is designed around easy, fluid, and fast data access.
-At the most basic level, SeisIO uses an array-like custom object called a **SeisChannel** for single-channel data; **SeisData** objects store multichannel data and can be created by combining SeisChannels.
+At the most basic level, SeisIO uses an array-like structure called a **SeisChannel** for single-channel data, and a multichannel structure named **SeisData**.

 **********
 Start Here